AhmadHasan0710/Self-Hosted-Infrastructure/configurations/README.md

 - A `README.md` explaining what the service is used for, how it's wired into the Cloudflare Tunnel, and any service-specific notes
-- Redacted/template config files (`-config`) showing the real structure used, with secrets, tokens, IDs, and internal hostnames stripped out
+- Redacted/template config files (`-config`) showing the real structure used, with secrets, tokens, IDs, and internal hostnames

 ## Services